-- How has Pakistan developed as a nuclear power? - How successful has Pakistan been in its relations with Bangladesh, India, Afghanistan, Iran, China, the USSR/Russia, the USA, the UK and the Commonwealth, and the United Nations?
-(See also above under Key Questions 11-15)
+Focus points: Specified content: How has Pakistan developed as a nuclear Pakistan - a nuclear power: power? nuclear weapons programme, established 1972 How successful has Pakistan been in Indian nuclear test, 1974 its relations with Bangladesh, India, nuclear testing race with India Afghanistan, Iran, China, the USSR/Russia, the USA, the UK and the Commonwealth, Pakistan nuclear tests, 1987 and the United Nations?
+(See also above US concerns under Key Questions 11-15) Pakistan nuclear tests, 1998 refusals to sign the Nuclear Non-Proliferation Treaty Relations with Bangladesh: relations from 1971, residual problems from secession, e.g. repatriation and indemnity Relations with India: problems and tensions from 1947 (including Jammu and Kashmir, the creation of Bangladesh, nuclear weapons, issues of trade) attempts to develop more friendly relations Relations with Afghanistan: issues related to Pakhtoonistan and Tribal Territory Daud Khan, the Pakhtoonistan issue and Zulfikar Ali Bhutto the Soviet invasion and its impact on Pakistan's foreign policy in respect of the Soviet Union, the USA and Afghanistan the post-Soviet legacy affecting Pakistan Relations with Iran: relations prior to and after Iran's Islamic Revolution, 1979 trade, political and religious links impact of the Islamic Revolution on Pakistan's bilateral relations Iran's role in the Regional Cooperation for Development (RCD)

-- Pakistan a nuclear power:

-- nuclear weapons programme, established 1972

-- Indian nuclear test, 1974

-- nuclear testing race with India

-- Pakistan nuclear tests, 1987

-- US concerns

-- Pakistan nuclear tests, 1998

-- refusals to sign the Nuclear Non-Proliferation Treaty

-- Relations with Bangladesh:

-- relations from 1971, residual problems from secession,

-e.g. repatriation and indemnity

-- Relations with India:

-- problems and tensions from 1947 (including Jammu and Kashmir, the creation of Bangladesh, nuclear weapons, issues of trade)

-- attempts to develop more friendly relations

-- Relations with Afghanistan:

-- issues related to Pakhtoonistan and Tribal Territory

-- Daud Khan, the Pakhtoonistan issue and Zulfikar Ali Bhutto

-- the Soviet invasion and its impact on Pakistan's foreign policy in respect of the Soviet Union, the USA and Afghanistan

-- the post-Soviet legacy affecting Pakistan

-- Relations with Iran:

-- relations prior to and after Iran's Islamic Revolution, 1979

-- trade, political and religious links

-- impact of the Islamic Revolution on Pakistan's bilateral relations

-- Iran's role in the Regional Cooperation for Development (RCD)

-- Relations with China: - trade and bilateral relations - China's relations with India as compared to those with Pakistan - the Karakoram Highway project - Pakistan's policy towards Muslim minorities in China and its impact on relations with Beijing - Relations with USSR/Russia: - relations with the USSR and its Central Asian republics - impact of the Soviet invasion of Afghanistan on Pakistan's policy in respect of Afghanistan and the USA - the development of closer ties with Russia post-1991 - Nawaz Sharif's visit to Moscow, 1999 - Relations with USA, the UK and the Commonwealth: - relations with the USA and the UK from 1947 in relation to the Central Eastern Treaty Organisation (CENTO)/Southeast Asia Treaty Organisation (SEATO) and reasons why Pakistan left/later rejoined these organisations - the issue of non-alignment in relation to the West and the Muslim world, particularly Organisation of Islamic Conference (OIC) - Pakistan's relationship with the Commonwealth - the impact of the removal of Zulfikar Ali Bhutto and the Soviet invasion of Afghanistan on relations with the USA, the UK and the Commonwealth - Relations with the United Nations (UN): - Pakistan's place in the UN - UN involvement with, and declarations on, Jammu and Kashmir, the Canal Water Dispute, the Indo-Pakistan Wars, war with Bangladesh - evaluation of the UN's role as a peace-maker and mediator in these issues - overview of the function of United Nations Children's Fund (UNICEF), United National Educational, Scientific and Cultural Organisation (UNESCO), World Health Organisation (WHO), World Food Programme (WFP) and the part these agencies have played in the development of Pakistan.
+Polations with China: Relations with China: trade and bilateral relations China's relations with India as compared to those with Pakistan the Karakoram Highway project Pakistan's policy towards Muslim minorities in China and its impact on relations with Beijing Relations with USSR/Russia: • relations with the USSR and its Central Asian republics impact of the Soviet invasion of Afghanistan on Pakistan's policy in respect of Afghanistan and the USA • the development of closer ties with Russia post-1991 Nawaz Sharif's visit to Moscow, 1999 Relations with USA, the UK and the Commonwealth: relations with the USA and the UK from 1947 in relation to the Central Eastern Treaty Organisation (CENTO)/Southeast Asia Treaty Organisation (SEATO) and reasons why Pakistan left/later rejoined these organisations the issue of non-alignment in relation to the West and the Muslim world, particularly Organisation of Islamic Conference (OIC) Pakistan's relationship with the Commonwealth the impact of the removal of Zulfikar Ali Bhutto and the Soviet invasion of Afghanistan on relations with the USA, the UK and the Commonwealth Relations with the United Nations (UN): Pakistan's place in the UN UN involvement with, and declarations on, Jammu and Kashmir, the Canal Water Dispute, the Indo-Pakistan Wars, war with Bangladesh evaluation of the UN's role as a peace-maker and mediator in these issues • overview of the function of United Nations Children's Fund (UNICEF), United National Educational, Scientific and Cultural Organisation (UNESCO), World Health Organisation (WHO), World Food Programme (WFP) and the part these agencies have played in the development of Pakistan.